 The median single-family home is valued at about $227,100.
-If both bonds are approved, about $109 of the median single family homeowner's annual property tax payment will fund these projects annually over the 20 year lifetime of the bonds.
+About $109 of the median single family homeowner's annual property tax payment will fund these projects annually over the 20 year lifetime of the bonds.

-This question asks voters to approve a $10 million General Obligation Bond to complete mandatory separation of the City's storm and sanitary sewer systems.
+This question asked voters to approve a $10 million General Obligation Bond to complete mandatory separation of the City's storm and sanitary sewer systems.

 Shall the Mayor and Treasurer of the City of Biddeford be authorized to borrow, on behalf of the City, a sum not to exceed ten million dollars ($10,000,000) on such terms as the Mayor and Treasurer determine are necessary and proper pursuant to 30-A MRSA §5772, including the interest rate and the principal payment dates, the Mayor and Treasurer being authorized to execute and issue such bonds with or without provision to call such bonds for redemption, with or without premium, for the purpose of paying the costs of separation of storm and sanitary sewers and related improvements?

 The City's ongoing CSO work is important to reduce the level and frequency of pollutant discharges into our rivers and streams, reduce basement and yard flooding, and create a safer and cleaner environment.
 In fact, it is so important that it is required by the Maine Department of Environmental Protection.
-The projects that are set to be funded by this bond are outlined in the City's work agreement with the Maine DEP.
-This bond will ensure that the City can continue meeting the mandated compliance schedule (avoiding fines and penalties).
+The projects that will be funded by this bond are outlined in the City's work agreement with the Maine DEP.
+This bond ensures that the City can continue meeting the mandated compliance schedule (avoiding fines and penalties).

 |Total Bond Principal||$10,000,000|

 |Estimated Average Annual Payment||$687,625|